Explanation

 How Borealis uses it

 Federated learning does not change certification requirements.
-The BM Score evaluates behavioral outputs regardless of training methodology.
+The BTS evaluates behavioral outputs regardless of training methodology.
 The audit focuses on behavior, not training approach.

 See also